 Even if you do not drink daily, binge drinking is problematic.
-For men, consuming 5 or more alcoholic beverages in 2 hours or less is considered binge drinking.
+For men, consuming 5 or more alcoholic beverages in 2 hours or less is considered binge drinking which is alcohol abuse.
 Women who drink 4 or more alcoholic beverages in the same frame is classified as binge drinking behavior.

 If you are having trouble controlling urges to drink alcohol, the sooner you seek alcohol abuse treatment, the better.
 In many cases, problem drinking only gets worse when it is left untreated.
 Alcohol abuse treatment is designed to help people who are dependent on alcohol detoxify in a safe environment.
-It is never recommended that people who have been using alcohol frequently for an extended period of time try to quit “cold turkey” without the supervision of a physician.
+It is never recommended that individuals who have been using alcohol frequently for an extended period trying to quit “cold turkey” without the supervision of a physician.